 As technology advances, we have access to devices that are cheaper and more powerful than the previous generation.
-Some of the last components to be improved is the humble 12v car battery jump starter.
+One of the last components to be improved is the humble 12v car battery jump starter.
 This is because it is so well made, has great battery power reserves, and lasts a long time before needing to be replaced.

 Car batteries on average only last around 3-5 years before needing to be replaced.
 Over time they will get sulfate crystals to build upon the lead plates which will reduce their output power.
 This is unavoidable and is just part of the battery lifecycle.

 - 1 How many amps does it take to start a car?

 - 2 What size car jump starter do I need

 - 3 Lithium jump starter vs lead acid

 - 4 How to care for your car battery

 - 6 Which car battery charger is the best?

 - 7 How many cells in a 12v car battery?

 - 8 How to replace your car or boat battery?